Library Collection Development Policy

 D. Serials, Journals, and Newsletters

 Print is the current primary format for serials, journals, and newsletters when available.
-Limited materials are available through the Wilson Web Periodical Art Index database, which the library has one complimentary license for.
+Limited materials are available through the Wilson Web Periodical Art Index database, for which the library has one complimentary license.
 This license was granted as an exchange for allowing the H.W.
 Wilson company index Craft Horizons/American Craft magazine.
 The Library is committed to acquiring complete holdings for serial and journal titles to which the library subscribes when affordable.
-Current print newsletters are acquired on a highly selective basis.
+The focus of the serials collection is on craft-specific publications, with exceptions made for more general art publications which can be acquired through exchanges or complimentary copies.

 E. Artist File Materials